 Grades are issued to the students at midterm and at the end of each term.
-Midterm conferences with their Faculty Advisor and/or Practical Nursing Program Director are scheduled to assist the Practical Nursing student in identifying issues related to their learning process.
-The Practical Nursing Program Director is available on an as needed basis for conferencing with students.
+The Practical Nursing Program Director and faculty advisors are available on an as needed basis for conferencing with students.
 The clinical grading system is detailed in the course syllabus.